MrIkso/MGSHDFix/README.md

 1. Grab the latest release of MGSHDFix from [here.](https://github.com/Lyall/MGSHDFix/releases)
 2. Extract the contents of the release zip into your game folder.
    - (e.g., `steamapps\common\MGS2` or `steamapps\common\MGS3` for Steam.)
+3. Set both "Internal Resolution" & "Internal Upscaling" to Default / Original in the game's launcher.
+(Resolution is entirely handled by MGSHDFix.)

 ### Steam Deck/Linux Additional Instructions